Tools and Equipment

 To connect digital LED strip such as APA102 or ws2815 strip you need more than 3 pins.
 That’s where these 4 pin JST connector sets come in!
 Very easy to quickly connect and disconnect LED strip.
 Again, the same warning as above, don’t try to push too many Amps through these little cables, use thicker wires for longer lengths!

-Multi-color LED cable
+Multi-Wire LED cable

-3pin, 4pin, 5pin or 6pin wires (5m to 100m)
+3pin, 4pin, 5pin or 6pin wires (5m/16ft or longer)

 2 Color Wire